Korea Electric Power Corporation: Overseas activities

 KEPCO's overseas forays started in 1993 when the company was awarded a technical consulting contract for maintenance on the Guangdong nuclear power plant in China.
-At present, KEPCO is involved in projects in 13 countries around the world.
+At present, KEPCO is involved in projects in 18 countries around the world.
 In 1996, KEPCO entered the Philippines power market when it was awarded the contract for the refurbishment and operation of the Malaya thermal power plant.
 In 1996, KEPCO won the bid to construct the Ilijan gas-fired combined cycle power plant, a 1,200MW build-operate-transfer project.
 Today, KEPCO operates four power plants in the Philippines, including the Naga Power Plant Complex and the Cebu Circulating Fluidized Bed Combustion Power Plant, while the company's operations account for 12% of the country's installed generation capacity.
 In April 2012 KEPCO contracted ICPO to raise $400m to buy into Boutique Coal in Australia to benefit from cheap coal briquettes which improved burn efficiency by up to 30% reduced SOx and NOx by >80% and reduced CO_{2}.

 In the area of transmission and distribution consultation, KEPCO has undertaken projects in Myanmar, Cambodia, Vietnam, Indonesia, Libya, Ukraine, Paraguay and Egypt.
 KEPCO entered the wind power industry in China with its involvement in the Gansu wind project, on which the first stage of construction began in 2007.
 KEPCO also holds an equity share in wind projects in Inner Mongolia and Riaoning, as well as in China's Shanxi Province.
 In 2010, a KEPCO-led consortium including Samsung C&T and Korean firm Techint was awarded a contract to build and operate the Norte II combined cycle gas power plant in the Mexican state of Chihuahua.
 In 2005, KEPCO began supplying electricity to the Kaesong Industrial Region in North Korea.

+In 2011 KEPCO took a 40% stake in the Jamaican utility company Jamaica Public Service, in a partnership with Marubeni.